 Adults should ensure that their behaviour is safe and that the transport arrangements and the vehicle meet all legal requirements.
 They must ensure that the vehicle is roadworthy and appropriately insured and that the maximum capacity is not exceeded.
 It is a legal requirement that all passengers wear seatbelts and the driver should ensure that they do so.
 The driver should be aware of the current legislation concerning the use of car seats for younger children where applicable.
 It is illegal to drive using hand-held phones or similar devices and the driver must ensure that they adhere to all driving regulations.

 It is inappropriate for adults to offer lifts to a pupil, unless the need has been agreed with a [Tier] and, if this falls outside their normal working duties, has been agreed with parents/carers.
+Where such arrangements are approved, the following conditions must be met to ensure safety and compliance with legal and safeguarding requirements:

+The driver must hold a full, clean driving licence.

+The vehicle must be roadworthy, appropriately taxed and insured for business use.

+A current MOT certificate must be in place where applicable.

+The vehicle must be fitted with legally compliant and age-appropriate car seats or restraints where required.

+Wherever possible, two members of staff should be present in the vehicle to safeguard both the pupil and the adult.

+These safeguards are designed to protect pupils, staff and the reputation of the school.
+Any deviation from this guidance must be authorised by senior leadership and risk-assessed accordingly.

 There may be occasions where a pupil requires transport in an emergency situation or where not to give a lift may place a pupil at risk.
-Such circumstances must always be recorded and reported to [Tier].
+Such circumstances must always be recorded and reported to [Tier] and parents/carers.

 Educational Visits and School Clubs